monotone-studio/monotone/README.md

 ## Maximum Scaling

 Disabling WAL allows us to get maximum out of the storage performance and not get bound by IO.
-Write is in-memory with eventual persistency per partition.
-Partitions are compressed and flushed ASAP by background workers.
+Write is in-memory.
+Partitions are compressed, flushed, and synced ASAP by background workers to disk.

 The expected compression rate is more than `25x`, and write performance is more than `1 billion` metrics per second for a single thread writer.